spatie/guidelines.spatie.be/content/code-style/css.md

 ## File structure

-We typically use 5 folders and a main `app.scss` file:
+We typically use 5 folders and a main `app.css` file:

 ```
 |-- base       : basic html elements